raphamorim/ranza/readme.md

 ## Contributing

-Don't be shy, send a Pull Request
+Don't be shy, send a Pull Request!
+Here is how:

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`